pivoteur/biz/README.md

 But, by investing in an xy = k LP, you are, in effect, betting one asset against the other in the LP.
-If both assets are assets of value and you want to see the growth of both, LPs are betther for both assets for you, pivot pools are.
+If both assets are assets of value and you want to see the growth of both, LPs are not the most effective, and, in fact, are always less efficient than if you simply hold both assets separately.
+It is better for both assets for you to invest into the pivot protocol.

 So, that is also why it's necessary for pivot pools only to have assets of value in their pools.
 The success of these pools depend upon this.

 How so?

 If you have a pivot pool with, say, $LUNA (in the original Terra) and say,
-$PSI, which was a down-only asset, then the EMA-20 curve will show $LUNA is 'overpriced' as compared to $PSI.
+$PSI, which turned out to be a down-only asset, then the EMA-20 curve will show $LUNA is 'overpriced' as compared to $PSI.
 All the $LUNA eventually is drained to the down-only $PSI: you're left with all $PSI in a downward spiral as $LUNA rose from $5 to $120.

 How do I know this?
 Because LPs have the same weakness: as $LUNA rose in price, the LP rebalanced to less $LUNA to more $PSI.
 All my $LUNA was drained